team-alembic/ash_authentication_phoenix/documentation/tutorials/getting-started-with-ash-authentication-phoenix.md

 end
 ```

-### Migration and Create
+### Create and Migration

-Now is a good time to create the database and run the migrations:
+Now is a good time to create the database and run the migrations.
+You have to use specific `ash_postgres` mix tasks for that:

 ```bash
 $ mix ash_postgres.create